Is your imagination razor-sharp? What is the best way to get your creativity firing on all cylinders?

 “I’ve always believed that imagination is a spiritual quality that, like memory, can be trained and developed.”

 The secret for Buñuel was to build times of “reverie,” of “meditation” into his life.
-And what, in his view, is the most conducive place in which to do this?
+And what is the most conducive place in which to do this?

-Buñuel’s recipe for the perfect bar seems to chime very nicely with some of the ideas in my recent post calling for spaces in which quiet is venerated: What’s the first rule of Quiet Club?
-Here’s what Buñuel looked for in a bar:
+For Buñuel, times of meditation and reverie were to be found in a bar.
+His recipe for the perfect bar seems to chime very nicely with some of the ideas in my blog post from a few years back, calling for spaces in which quiet is venerated: What’s the first rule of Quiet Club?
+Buñuel’s dream bar looked like this:

 “The bar is an exercise in solitude.
 Above all else, it must be quiet, dark [*], very comfortable – and, contrary to modern mores, no music of any kind, no matter how faint.
 In sum, there should be no more than a dozen tables, and a clientele that doesn’t like to talk.”